sst/guide/_chapters/call-the-list-api.md

 import { invokeApig } from '../libs/awsLib';
 ```

-All this does, is make a GET request to `/notes` on `componentWillMount` and puts the results in the `notes` object in the state.
+All this does, is make a GET request to `/notes` on `componentDidMount` and puts the results in the `notes` object in the state.

 Now let's render the results.